Geonovum/KP-APIs/API-strategie-modulen/API-strategie-mod-geo/request-response.md

   <p>
   Note that:

   - The resource and resource collection may be [[HAL]] resources and therefore may contain a _links object.
 The _links object should contain a self link and in case of a collection also navigation links (e.g. first, next prev, last).
+In such cases the <code>application/hal+json</code> media type may be used.
   </p>
   <h4 class="rulelab">How to test</h4>
   <p>